docker/cli/docs/extend/plugins_authorization.md

 response, such as `logs` and `events`, only the HTTP request is sent to the authorization plugins.

+The Engine's authorization middleware fails closed: when a plugin returns an error or returns `Allow: false`, the request is denied and the error is surfaced to the client.
+Plugins should also fail closed: if the plugin cannot confidently evaluate a request, it should return an error or `Allow: false`.

 ### Response body size and partial buffering

 The internal buffer that holds the response body between the daemon's HTTP